10 excellent business travel management tools for 2024

 Unlike the sites you use in your private life, TravelPerk is built for businesses.
 So they know what records you need to keep.
 And you’ll be able to easily see who booked which trip, when, and what for.

-Now finance teams can give their colleagues autonomy to book trips, and still have control and visibility over what was booked.
+Finance teams can give their colleagues autonomy to book trips, and still have control and visibility over what was booked.

 You may never have even heard of AirBnb for Work.
 It’s not too different from the consumer version - you can book a wide range of accommodation types for your travelling team.